AnyLogic

 • IDLE — no model is set for execution, doing nothing.

-• PAUSED — model is set and have started, ready to run or make a step.
+• PAUSED — the model is set and have started, ready to run or make a step.

-• RUNNING — in the loop of model execution invoked by run() or runFast().
+• RUNNING — in the model execution loop invoked by run() or runFast().

-• FINISHED — the model execution is finished OK, but the model is not yet destroyed.
+• FINISHED — the model execution has finished OK, but the model is not yet destroyed.

-• ERROR — the model execution is finished with error, the model is not yet destroyed.
+• ERROR — the model execution has finished with an error, the model is not yet destroyed.

 void setRealTimeMode(boolean on) N/A Sets the virtual or real time execution mode.
 Sets the virtual or real time execution mode.
-In virtual time mode the model is executed as fast as possible.
-In real time mode the engine tries to maintain the given scale between model time and real time.
+In the virtual time mode the model is executed as fast as possible.
+In the real time mode, the engine tries to maintain the given scale between the model time and real time.

-on — true means execution in scale to real time.
+on — true means that the model execution is scaled to the real time.

-double getRealTimeScale() N/A Returns the currently set real time scale of model execution.
-Returns the currently set real time scale of model execution, i.e. the number of model time units to be simulated per real second.
-The actual scale will depend on factors such as simulation performance, applications running in parallel, etc.
+double getRealTimeScale() N/A Returns the currently set real time scale of the model execution.
+Returns the currently set real time scale of the model execution, that is, the number of model time units to be simulated per real second.
+The actual scale will depend on factors such as simulation performance, applications running in parallel, and so on.

-This scale only has effect in real time execution mode.
+This scale only has effect in the real time execution mode.

 void setRealTimeScale(double scale) N/A Sets the desired real time scale of model execution.
-Sets the desired real time scale of model execution, i.e. the number of model time units to be simulated per real second.
-The actual scale will depend on factors such as simulation performance, applications running in parallel, etc. This scale only has effect in real time execution mode.
+Sets the desired real time scale of model execution, that is, the number of model time units to be simulated per real second.
+The actual scale will depend on factors such as simulation performance, applications running in parallel, and so on.
+This scale only has effect in the real time execution mode.

 scale — the new real time scale.